senzing-garage/knowledge-base/proposals/streamline/map-and-load-your-own-data.md

    **Linux/macOS example:**

-   Use this command if you are running on a Linux or macOS system.
+   If you are running on a Linux or macOS system, copy/paste the following into the terminal window:

     ```console
     docker run \